Charlie McIlroy

 Mags flew the Falcon 20 with FR Aviation, providing electronic warfare training for RAF pilots and taking part in NATO exercises throughout the European theatre.
 Mags also worked for Flight Precision in Teesside calibrating navigational aids on the King Air.

-Day job is as a Captain on Airbus 320 and 321 for BMI, but first love has always been aerobatic aircraft.
-Mags has flown and instructed on the Chipmunk, Condor, Cap 10, Tiger Moth, Stampe, Super Cub, Pitts S2 & Christen Eagle, and of course the Bulldog and Extra300.
+Day job is as a Captain on Airbus 320 and 321 for British Airways, but her first love has always been aerobatic aircraft.
+Mags has flown and instructed on the Chipmunk, Condor, Cap 10, Tiger Moth, Stampe, Super Cub, Pitts S2 & Christen Eagle, and of course the T67 Firefly and Extra300.

 Close